 Several testable implications can be derived from the model.
 The main prediction of the model is that decentralization prevails when the importance of the local government's private knowledge either dominates the size of the bias or dominates the importance of the federal government's private knowledge.
 Centralization prevails when either the importance of the federal government's knowledge or the size of the agency bias dominates the importance of local knowledge.
-A higher importance of local private knowledge to less decentralization.
+A higher importance of local private knowledge should be related to more, and the importance of the central government's knowledge to less decentralization.